nychealth/coronavirus-data/README.md

 - *Probable COVID-19 case*: A person is classified as a probable COVID-19 case if they meet any of the following criteria with no positive molecular test on record: (a) test positive with an antigen test, (b) have symptoms and an exposure to a confirmed COVID-19 case, or (c) died and their cause of death is listed as COVID-19 or similar

+The [Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov/coronavirus/2019-ncov/hcp/duration-isolation.html) consider most people to be protected from getting COVID-19 again for up to 90 days after testing positive for the virus.
+For consistency, as of June 9, 2021, people who meet the definition of a confirmed or probable COVID-19 case ≥90 days after a previous positive test (date of first positive test) or probable COVID-19 onset date will be counted as a new case.
+Prior to June 9, 2021, new cases were counted ≥365 days after the first date of specimen collection or clinical diagnosis.

 ### Case reporting

 NYC COVID-19 data include people who live in NYC.
 Any person with a residence outside of NYC is not included.